tq-systems/libdeviceinfo-em/README.md

 # Libdeviceinfo

 A library providing common functions to query properties of an Energy Manager device.

+# License information
+This library is licensed under the TQSPSLA-1.0.3, see LICENSE file for further details.
+All files in this <project/package> are classified as product-specific software and bound to the use with the TQ-Systems GmbH product: EM400

 ## Usage in sandboxed apps